-^{2°} The dotted lines in Panel A of Figure 11 show that the same phenomenon was present in 1995 even though stock options were a much smaller fraction of employment income, suggesting that
+34 The dotted graphs on Panel A of Figure 16 show that the same phenomenon was present in 1995 even though stock options were a much smaller fraction of employment income, suggesting that the distributional characteristics of stock options have not changed much from 1995 to 2000, in spite of a dramatic increase in volume.

-Panel B of Figure 11 depicts the top 0.1% of wage income shares for the three treatments of options we discussed (fully included as in our previous analysis, included in shares but not in ranking, and fully excluded) from 1995 to 2000.
+Panel B of Figure 14 depicts the top 0.1% wage income shares for the three treatments of options we discussed (fully included as in our previous analysis, included in shares but not in ranking, and fully excluded) from 1995 to 2000.
 As expected, the increase in the top 0.1% wage share is not as dramatic when ranking excludes stock options and even less so when stock options are completely excluded.
 However, the general pattern shows a steady increase in all three cases.
 Since 1978, the top 0.1% share would have increased by a factor of 3.5 if stock options were completely excluded instead of by a factor of 4.3 with stock options fully included.
 When stock options are included only in shares and not in ranking (perhaps the most meaningful economically), this factor is 3.85.
 Therefore, it is clear that the development of stock options can only explain a small fraction of the rise in top wage shares although it can explain a larger fraction of the surge since 1995.
-In any case, the re-ranking due to lumpiness in stock option exercises is only a minor element contributing to the surge in Canadian top wage shares over the last 25 years that we documented.
+In any case, the re-ranking due to lumpiness in stock option exercises is only a minor element contributing to the surge in Canadian top wage shares over the last 25 years that we documented.35